 A 400 yo tree we passed on the way to cam, first tear behind me…!

 By the time we got to camp, luckily me walking behind him, I had no butt in my trousers!!!!
 He was chuckling, but I was sulking!
 He started to set up our beds and nets, whilst I found a cotton sheet to tie round as a sarong or skirt!
 He wasn’t impressed with the look 😬!

 We sat with out legs hanging over the edge, wellyboots off so we didn’t lose them (oh yes, turned down wellies completed my cool jungle outfit!).
-We chatted, he pointed things out, I just grinned (as usual, apparently) as it was cool to be out in the wild jungle with nothing and no one else around, almost alone!!
+We chatted, he pointed things out, I just grinned (as usual, apparently) as it was just so cool to be out there at last – in the wild jungle with nothing and no one else around, almost alone!!

 We watched the sun set over the Amazon jungle…then we had to go as it was getting dark.
 Really dark!